cgeerts/chat-app-cjg/README.md

 # Chat Application

-A simple chat application using socket and express.
+A simple chat application using node, socket and express.

 ## Prerequisites